 - Pods on Each Node: the maximum number of pods that can run on each node.
 Default value: 128.

 - You can use kubectl and run the

 kubectl get nodecommand to connect to the cluster and view the information about the nodes in the cluster.
-For more information, see Connect to Kubernetes clusters through kubectl.
+For more information, see Use kubectl to connect to a cluster.